geopm/geopm/service/docs/source/geopmlaunch.1.rst

                           distinct CPUs.
 Note: this requirement is satisfied by the default behavior for some launchers like Intel MPI.
+--geopm-endpoint endpoint  .. _geopm-endpoint option:

---geopm-endpoint endpoint  Prefix for shared memory keys used by the endpoint.
+                           Prefix for shared memory keys used by the endpoint.
                            The endpoint will be used to receive policies dynamically from the resource manager.
 The shared memory for the endpoint does not use the